alkhe/fluxette/README.md

 In `fluxette`, *everything* is a function!
 That means that your Stores, middleware, and hooks can be plain functions if you so desire.

+Actions dictate the state of your application.
+You should structure your application so that your application would have the same state whether the actions were processed by normal user interaction or by rehydration.

 ## Examples
 Examples can be found [here](https://github.com/edge/fluxette/tree/master/examples).